ft-circleci-orbs/cloudsmith-python-orb/README.md

 ## Getting started

-The orb commands need the following parameters:
+The orb commands require the following environment variables to be set:

-* `repository` : The identity/slug of the Cloudsmith repository
+* `CLOUDSMITH_ORGANISATION` : The identity/slug of the Cloudsmith organisation to use when authenticating with OIDC.
+Defaults to "financial-times" if not set.

-* `service_account` : The identity/slug of the Cloudsmith service account to use when authenticating with OIDC
+* `CLOUDSMITH_SERVICE_ACCOUNT` : The identity/slug of the Cloudsmith service account to use when authenticating with OIDC.

-This can be found in the [Cloudsmith UI](https://cloudsmith.io/orgs/financial-times/).
+These are used to authenticate with Cloudsmith using OIDC and can be found in the [Cloudsmith UI](https://cloudsmith.io/).

-The orb provides commands to set environment variables for various package managment tools (e.g. pip).
+The orb provides commands to set environment variables for various package managment tools (e.g. pip) and to publish packages using the Cloudsmith CLI.

 ---